upasadena/interactive-cyoa-tutorial/docs/appendix/troubleshooting.md

 !!! warning

-    If this bug occurs to you, exiting the Creator and coming back in will probably reset the fix, meaning you will have to do this everytime you encounter the issue.
+    If this bug occurs to you, exiting the Creator and coming back in will probably reset the fix, meaning you will have to do this every time you encounter the issue.

 ### My Row is invisible for some reason